Credit Tradelines Requirements To Qualify For Mortgage Loans

 - payment history

-- The more credit tradelines consumers have, the stronger and better their credit profile of consumer
+The more credit tradelines consumers have, the stronger and better their credit profile of the consumer:

 - One late payment on credit tradeline will hurt credit scores

-- The derogatory report will remain on consumer credit report for 7 years
+- The derogatory report will remain on the consumer credit report for 7 years

 - There are no credit tradelines requirements on the number of credit tradeline for borrowers to have to qualify for a mortgages

-- Many lenders will have overlays and require at least three to four credit tradelines requirements that have been seasoned for 12 to 24 months
+- Most lenders will require at least three to four credit tradelines requirements that have been seasoned for 12 to 24 months due to their lender overlays

 Do Mortgage Lenders Require Minimum Credit Tradelines Requirements?